accerqueira/invoker/README.md

 Decorates the specified function with all the configured methods, creating a new function that returns a Promise.

+#### Invoker#getDecorator(ctx)

+Returns a function with all the configured methods, that can be called with the function to be decorated.

 ### Other

 All the static methods have a prototype version, which calls Invoker#execution on the returned decorator.